pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 ### Old approaches to new ideas

 About a decade ago, the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service/about) in the UK spearheaded a new style of online service delivery characterized by smaller, autonomous teams making quick, iterative releases and [openly talking about their work](/articles/2021-12-12-federal-field-notes-an-introduction/#open-by-default).
-Rather than burning heaps of time writing make-work documents for internal committees, digital product teams in the UK focus on quickly building services and then testing them with actual citizens.
+Rather than burning heaps of time writing ‘make-work’ documents for internal committees, digital product teams in the UK (and I worked on several) focus on quickly building services and then testing them with actual citizens.
 It was found to be a successful model — leading to cheaper, faster, and better quality online services — and they haven’t looked back since.

 The Government of Canada has not yet undergone a large-scale transition in this direction, although there are some attempts being made ([COVID Alert](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html), for example, was [built quickly and in the open](https://sboots.ca/2020/10/30/working-in-the-open-firsts-for-covid-alert/)).
 More commonly, however, Canadian federal government IT projects can easily spend months or years and (tens of) millions of dollars in “planning phases” before any part of the service is actually ready to be used by actual Canadian citizens.

 Traditional IT government projects try to guard against the possibility of costly mistakes by requiring product teams to seek approvals from a revolving door of committees and groups.
-Unfortunately, all the time and energy spent appeasing these various gatekeepers can end up being just as costly to the team as the mistakes they are trying to prevent.
-In our case, our 12-page website needed approval from at least 8 different groups over a 6-month period.
+Unfortunately, the accumulated time and energy spent appeasing these various gatekeepers can be just as costly to the team as the mistakes they are trying to prevent.
+In our case, our 12-page website needed approval from around 8 different groups over a 6-month period.

 In the alternative team-based model widely used in the UK, {% footnoteref "users" "Not all potential issues can be addressed this way: eg, mitigating security and privacy concerns requires specialists.
 But, in my time there, the emphasis was on speaking to end users, with lightweight processes around internal compliance." %}the possibility of costly mistakes is mitigated by actively reaching out to and testing the service with its eventual users{% endfootnoteref %}.
 By focusing on getting feedback early and often from end users, mistaken assumptions are corrected early in the process by those whose opinions will ultimately matter the most.